TheFactoryMustGrowLarger/towering-tupilaqs/README.md

 - Ansgar Walk, CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0>, via Wikimedia Commons
 - Wladyslaw (Taxiarchos228), CC BY 3.0 <https://creativecommons.org/licenses/by/3.0>, via Wikimedia Commons

+## Introduction
+Quiz game to determine if a piece of code is a bug or a feature for Python Discord Code Jam 2022

 # Requirements
-[poetry](https://python-poetry.org/) Follow the install guide for your system:
+[poetry](https://python-poetry.org/) is used for dependency management.
+Follow the install guide for your system:
 [https://python-poetry.org/docs/master/#installing-with-the-official-installer](https://python-poetry.org/docs/master/#installing-with-the-official-installe)

 ## Add poetry to Windows Path